 The cohort consisted of 29 pupils.

-31% of this cohort have SEND (Special Educational Needs/Disability).
-This group nationally is: 12.7%.
+31% of this cohort had Special Educational Needs/Disability (SEND).
+This group nationally was 12.7%.

-3.4% of this cohort have an EHCP (Education/Health Care Plan).
-This group nationally is: 3.0%.
+3.4% of this cohort had an Education, Health Care Plan (EHCP).
+This group nationally was 3.0%.

-This cohort had a very high percentage of these significant groups and therefore we are super proud of their achievements.
-WELL DONE!
+This cohort had a very high percentage of these significant groups and therefore we are proud of their achievements.
+Well done!

-Click here for the DfE school comparison and performance tables.
+Click here for the Department for Education school comparison and performance tables.

 Individual pupil level progress scores are calculated in comparison to other pupils nationally.
 For all mainstream pupils nationally, the average progress score will be zero.

 - A school's progress scores for English reading, English writing and mathematics are calculated as its pupils' average progress scores.
 This means that school level progress scores will be presented as positive and negative numbers either side of zero.